webprogramming260/simon-react/README.md

 This is done by inserting the `react-router-dom` package into the project.
 First, install the package with `npm install react-router-dom` and then include the router component in the `index.jsx` and `app.jsx` files.

 **index.jsx**
-The router controls the whole application and so we put the `BrowserRouter` component elment around our `App` element.
+The router controls the whole application and so we put the `BrowserRouter` component element around our `App` element.

 ```
 const root = ReactDOM.createRoot(document.getElementById('root'));